just-max/windows95-grub2-theme/README.txt

 The Windows 95 GRUB2 theme uses a couple of other great projects.

-This project includes the W95FA font by Alle Sava:
+This project includes the W95FA font by Arne Sava:

         Re-created after the default Windows 95 font (MS Sans Serif), W95FA is a free Windows 95 font complete with pixel style.